Ballia, India: What to pack, what to wear, and when to go [2024]

 February

-If you vacation in Ballia during February, you may see that it is pretty consistently hot and very dry with almost no rain.
+If you visit Ballia during February, you will probably notice that it is hot and very dry with almost no rain.
 Temperatures tend to hover around the low 80s F (high 20s C) during the day, while at night they can dip into the low 50s F (low 10s C).

 What to wear/what to pack: